exodev-exordium/dev-website/README.md

-# exordium.dev
+# Frontend (exordium.dev)

-This is the exordium.dev website repository.
+If you're looking for the Exordium VPN, checkout https://exordium.org.
+This repository is just for the projects and information regarding the Exordium Development Team.